nniemeir/Game_Binder/README.md

   * **Steam -** PC Games
   * **[Yuzu](https://github.com/yuzu-emu/yuzu) -** Nintendo Switch Emulation

-\* Only the flatpak versions of the emulators are currently supported
+Only the flatpak versions of the emulators are currently supported.

 ## **Configuration**
 Game Binder must be configured before it can function as intended.